RICHARD77SS/RICHARD77SS/README.md

-- 👋 Hi, I'm Richard SS, I am 23 years old
+👋 Hello, I'm Richard SS, I'm 23 years old

-- 👀 I like the learn different technologies.
+👀 I like to learn different technologies.

-- 🌱 I'm focused on web development, in the entire creation process, from the frontend to the backend.
+🌱 I'm interested in web development, in the front-end I intend to expand my knowledge to the back-end.

-I'm also learning about blockchains, smart contracts and all the possibilities they bring.

-I dedicate a part of my time to learn linux and penetration and bug bount testing methodologies (as a hobby).
+I'm currently using ReactJs, Styled-components and Typescript

 I love technologies and their applications.

-I'm Study at home through the contents I find on the internet.
+I'm Studying at home through the contents I find on the internet.

-- 💞️
+- 💞️ Im brazilian

 - 📫 How to reach me ...
     Email: richard_ss11@hotmail.com